Search

 The Xe series of GPUs consists of a series of micro-architectures, each of which aims to cover low to high-performance needs.
 At present, the Intel Xe GPU family consists of 4 different micro-architectures, each with separate core configurations.
 The Xe architecture variants have significant differences from each other, all are optimized for specific purposes.

-After the intended release had been scheduled for mid-2020, the release had been delayed to Q1 2021 and finally to Q1 of 2022.
+After the intended release had been scheduled for mid-2020, the release was delayed to Q1 of 2021 and finally to Q1 of 2022.
 The pricing is still subject to speculation.

 Xe-LP: Integrated/Low power